Arkyter/Lecture-Notes/README.md

 Archived class list!
 - MAT327 (Intro to Topology); textbook link [here](https://people.math.ethz.ch/~dkosanovic/24-FS/Munkres-Topology.pdf)
+- MAT363 (Geometry of Curves and Surfaces); I dropped this class because I didn't like it :c
 - MAT377 (Probability Theory); class follows the [textbook](https://drive.google.com/file/d/1Rpkr-NCEyqygvypR65RznaZkb36KHB29/view?pli=1) closely, so I won't record notes for some days.
 Each class goes over about 1 subsection in the book.
 - MAT482 (Composition Laws, Rings of Low Rank, and Related Counting Problems; tl;dr, arithmetic statistics stuff); class has notes taken by professor, so I won't be keeping notes for this as often.
 - MAT1304 (Extremal Combinatorics); ended up not keeping notes for this.